 - Before then, he acts smug again after he takes Piccolo's energy.
 He's quickly put in his place after Piccolo Curb Stomps him.

 - That Man Is Dead: During his initial encounter with the Z Fighters, he claims Dr. Gero has passed away, and that he is simply another one of his creations.

 - Too Dumb to Live: Kidnapping two rebellious teenagers and making them more powerful than you is already stupid enough.
 Repeatedly mouthing off at said rebellious teenagers, whom, again, you made to be more powerful than you, is like hanging a "kill me" sign on your own neck.

-- Villainous Breakdown: Begins to have one when it becomes obvious he had no chance against the Z Fighters and then escalates as #17 and #18 turn on him.
+- Villainous Breakdown: Begins to have one when it becomes obvious he had no chance against the Z Fighters despite all of his calculations and then escalates as #17 and #18 turn on him.

 - Underestimating Badassery: He started monitoring Goku and his friends not long after the defeat of the Red Ribbon Army, gathering data on his powers and calculating a pattern for his increases in strength.
 Research was abandoned before they left for Namek (which he obviously could not follow them to), as Gero felt he could accurately gauge how strong they would be upon returning and set the power of himself and 19 above that.
 He was thus unprepared for two Super Saiyans and a fused Namekian.

 - Unintentional Backup Plan/Gambit Roulette: If you consider that Dr. Gero's final creation, Cell, eventually succeeds in killing Goku, exactly as Gero had planned for the androids, and was the closest any of his creations came to his implied dream for the total genocide of humanity.

 Voiced by: Ricardo Hill, Roberto Mendiola (Kai) (Latin American)